mertbabur/rickandmortycase/README.md

 # rickandmortycase

-Clean architecture, mvvm, hilt, retrofit, okhttp, navigation, viewbinding, coroutines and picasso are used in this project.
+Clean architecture, Mvvm, Hilt, Retrofit, OkHttp, Navigation, View Binding, Coroutines and Picasso are used in this project.

 ## API LİNK :